 The inclusion of receiving water limitations is also consistent with the Ninth Circuit Court of Appeal’s ruling in Defenders of Wildlife v.
 Browner (191 F.3d 1159, 1166 (1999)).
 This ruling shows that the permitting authority has discretion regarding the nature and timing of requirements that it includes as MS4 permit conditions to attain water quality standards.
 The Ninth Circuit Court of Appeals explained that “[w]ater quality standards are used as a supplementary basis for effluent limitations [guidelines] so that numerous dischargers, despite their individual compliance with technology based effluent limitations, can be regulated to prevent water quality from falling below acceptable levels” (NRDC v.
 County of Los Angeles (2011) 673 F.3d 880, 886).
 Receiving water limitations are necessary to protect the beneficial uses of the receiving waters and are included in this Order to ensure that individual and collective discharges from the MS4 do not cause or contribute to exceedances of water quality standards.

-The receiving water limitations in the Order consist of all applicable numeric or narrative water quality objectives or criteria, or limitations to implement the applicable water quality objectives or criteria, for receiving waters contained in Chapters 3 and 4 of the Basin Plan, or in water quality control plans or policies adopted by the State Water Board, or in federal regulations, including but not limited to 40 CFR section 131.12 and 131.38.
-The water quality objectives in the Basin Plan and other State Water Board plans and policies have been approved by USEPA.
-Combined with the designated beneficial uses and the State’s antidegradation policy, the water quality objectives constitute the water quality standards required under federal law.
+The receiving water limitations in the Order consist of all applicable numeric or narrative WQOs or criteria, or limitations to implement the applicable WQOs or criteria, for receiving waters contained in Chapters 3 and 4 of the Basin Plan, or in water quality control plans or policies adopted by the State Water Board, or in federal regulations, including but not limited to 40 CFR section 131.12 and 131.38.
+The WQOs in the Basin Plan and other State Water Board plans and policies have been approved by USEPA.
+Combined with the designated beneficial uses and the State’s antidegradation policy, the WQOs constitute the water quality standards required under federal law.

 The receiving water limitations provisions in the Order are largely carried over from the previous permits and are based on precedential State Water Board Orders WQ 98-01, WQ 99-05, and WQ 2015-0075.

-Section VI.A of the Order includes a provision that states that Permittees must comply with receiving water limitations “through timely, iterative implementation of control measures/best management practices and other actions to reduce pollutants in discharges according to the conditions and provisions of this Order.”
+Section VI.A of the Order includes a provision that states that Permittees must comply with receiving water limitations “through timely, iterative implementation of control measures/BMPs and other actions to reduce pollutants in discharges according to the conditions and provisions of this Order.”
 This outlines the “iterative process” whereby certain actions are required when exceedances of receiving water limitations occur and discharges from the MS4 are implicated.
 However, as the State Water Board noted in Order WQ 2015-0075, compliance with the “iterative process” is not a “safe harbor” and MS4 discharges that are causing or contributing to an exceedance of water quality standards are in violation of the permit.
 (Order WQ 2015-0075, p.
 12.)

 Section IV.E is a new addition to the Order that spells out the pathways for demonstrating compliance with receiving water limitations.
-One important option is through voluntary implementation of an approved Watershed Management Plan, consistent with the actions and schedules therein, to address the applicable waterbody-pollutant combination pursuant to section XII of the Order.
+One important option is through voluntary development and implementation of an approved Watershed Management Plan, consistent with the actions and schedules therein, to address the applicable waterbody-pollutant combination pursuant to section XII of the Order.
 Additionally, for waterbody-pollutant combination subject to an adopted TMDL, the Permittee may demonstrate compliance with the applicable water quality-based effluent limitation (WQBEL) for that waterbody-pollutant combination pursuant to section VII of the Order.

 RATIONALE FOR EFFLUENT LIMITATIONS AND DISCHARGE SPECIFICATIONS